 SANTA MARÍA DE LA ASUNCIÓN TLACOLULA

 Documents in the Tlacolula church archives indicate that the organ was built in 1791 by organbuilder Manuel Neri y Carmona for $700 pesos, with an additional $200 pesos for the gilding.
-However, one of the tallest interior trumpet pipes bears the date "1666" and Dominican crosses appear on several of the other pipes.
-These crosses are common on pipes or pallets of the wind chest during the period of strong Dominican influence until around the mid-18th century, but after this time, the crosses disappeared.
-Therefore we can assume that the pipes incised with crosses were built before the case of 1791.
+However, one of the tallest interior trumpet pipes is incised with the date “1666,” and stylized square crosses appear on several other interior pipes.
+These crosses are associated with the period of strong Dominican influence in Oaxaca, which spanned the 16th to the mid-18th centuries, and they began to disappear as the influence of the order waned.
+Since the last Oaxacan organs with Dominican crosses incised on their pipes date from the 1740s, we can assume that the pipework of the Tlacolula organ was built before the case of 1791.

 The pipe work of the organ is almost entirely homogeneous and seems to have been recycled from a previous instrument, since at the end of the 18th century $700 pesos would not have financed the construction of a complete organ.
 However, it could have covered the cost of the case, bellows, and interior components.
 Based on this, the Tlacolula organ may have the oldest complete pipe work of any organ in Oaxaca, with a sound hearkening back to the 17th century.